soulpixel/sito64/README.md

 - reduce E1 sensitivity, allowing easier selection of pages

 TODO:
-- visualize when feedback is set to unity
-- minor tweaking of UI elements
 - figure out if random graphics glitch is a bug?

 ---